-- Continue and expand implementation of minority student engineering and planning research aide program and increase minority staff. - Achieve and surpass our DBE goal of 10 percent. - Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Promote and encourage continued public participation and outreach during the upcoming year because of the 2050 Regional Land Use and Transportation Plans visioning process including continuing and expanding collaborative relationships with eight or more Community Partners to better target and engage low-income neighborhoods, communities of color, individuals with disabilities, and seniors and the elderly. - With the Milwaukee Satellite Office operating at the offices of The Global Water Center, SEWRPC also looks to continue partnerships with environmentally focused organizations within the Global Water Center, as well as the commercial and neighborhood revitalization efforts.
+- Continue and expand implementation of minority student engineering and planning research aide program and increase minority staff. - Achieve and surpass our DBE goal of 10 percent. - Promote increases in the appointment of minorities and women to Commission Advisory Committees and the Commission. - Actively engage and promote appointments of seniors, veterans and people with disabilities to committees related to the planning process. - Promote and encourage continued public participation and outreach during the upcoming year, including continuing and expanding collaborative relationships with nine Community Partners to better target and engage low-income neighborhoods, communities of color, individuals with disabilities, and seniors and the elderly. - With the Milwaukee Satellite Office operating at the offices of The Global Water Center, SEWRPC also looks to continue partnerships with environmentally focused organizations within the Global Water Center, as well as the commercial and neighborhood revitalization efforts.